tadtenacious/MSDS/Big_Data/Hadoop/Walkthrough.md

 only showing top 3 rows
 scala> :quit
 ```
 And there you have it.
 Light is probably the most common non stop-word among the 3 text files.
 Next steps would be doing the map reduce portion in Spark, or actually trying to learn scala.
-But I think I would like to do something with a larger dataset on clustered machines use Pyspark or SparkR/Sparklyr, tools I am much more comfortable with using.
+But I think I would like to do something with a larger dataset on clustered machines that use Pyspark or SparkR/Sparklyr, tools I am much more comfortable with using.